tswow/tswow-wiki-0.13/Introduction/8_Gossip.md

 Trainers windows work very similar to vendors, and you can also have multiple.
 Your challenge for this section is to add one or multiple class trainers to this gossip system.

-In the next tutorial, we will start to look at [enemy creatures and creature ai]() (not written yet).
+In the next tutorial, we will start to look at [enemy creatures](9_EnemyCreatures.md).